glutio/Focuspocus/README.md

 ## Quickstart

-Create a simple UI.
+Create a simple UI with two screens.
 Each screen is declared as a C++ namespace.
 The first screen is a "Click me" button.
 When clicked the button triggers onClick event which executes the handler function which pushes another screen on top of the screen stack.
-The new screen is a message box, made of a StackPanel a Label and a Button.
+The new screen is a message box, made of a StackPanel a Label and a Button, clicking the button pops the screen off the screen stack revealing the previous screen.

 ![Focuspocus - Wokwi ESP32, STM32, Arduino Simulator and 11 more pages - Work - Microsoft_ Edge 2023-06-27 06-50-25 (online-video-cutter com)](https://github.com/glutio/Focuspocus/assets/22550674/25cf0087-8195-406b-9b31-f1989eaa7ac1)